 Disorganised data is bad email data

-Disorganised data is data which has been poorly sorted when added to the database.
+Data that has been poorly sorted when added to a database is disorganised.

-It is similar to inaccurate information except the inaccuracies are found in the actual categorisation of the fields of data.
+This is similar to inaccurate information except that the inaccuracies are in the actual categorisation of fields.

-- mislabelled gender – this can easily cause offense but is often unnecessary to include if you have a first name.
+Including the gender incorrectly can cause offense but is not usually necessary if you have a first name.

-- poorly labelled regional information – misclassification or region or country may lead to your company contacting prospects outside your desired areas.
-Likewise, companies which are inside your sales territory may not be contacted.
+An incorrectly labelled region or country may lead to your company contacting prospects outside your target areas.
+Likewise, companies in your sales territory may not be contacted.

-- Irrelevant data – some datasets could include data that are not necessary for your purposes.
-This can result in confusion if data lists multiple ways to categorise industry – try to be as specific with your provider as possible.
+When data lists multiple ways to categorise industries, confusion can result – try to be as precise with your provider as possible.

 Choosing a reputable data provider

-More than Words Marketing handles both data and email campaigns to help you at all stages with email marketing for your company and generates enquiries, demonstrating that our data is reputable.
+More than Words Marketing handles both the sale of databases and email campaigns.
+This helps with all stages of email marketing for your company and generates enquiries, demonstrating that our data is reputable.